 The easiest (and cheapest) way to get a snail pet is by looking around your garden.
 Probably you can find a garden snail or a roman snail tucking under leaves or plant pots.
 You can find them in many parts of nature.
 So if you didn’t find one in your garden, you can try to look for them in wooded areas around your neighborhood.
 Some tips on finding them in nature are looking for them after a rainy day or during the evening.
 They are much harder to find during a hot day.

 If you want them right away, there are pet snails for sale in a lot of aquariums and pet shops.
 These are nowadays selling various species (from adults to babies).
-Whether it is a garden snail or a turbo snail, you can just pay a visit to one of those shops and bring one home.

 Another option is to get your pet snails delivered to your door.
 You can buy them online from eBay, Amazon, etc. There are also a lot of online stores that will supply you in just a few clicks.